Dean Norris

-(2015), The Book of Henry (2017), Death Wish (2018), Scary Stories to Tell in the Dark (2019) and Carry-On (2024).

 Early life and education

-Dean Joseph Norris was born in South Bend, Indiana, in a family of Hungarian descent; his grandfather lived in Tiszadob.
+Dean Joseph Norris was born on April 8, 1963, in South Bend, Indiana, to a family of Hungarian descent; his grandfather lived in Tiszadob.
 He graduated from Clay High School in 1981, where he was the class valedictorian.
 While in high school, he was a member of the award-winning student-produced comedy show Beyond Our Control, which ran on WNDU-TV.
-He is a 1985 graduate of Harvard College, where he studied the interdisciplinary concentration of Social Studies and was a member of Hasty Pudding Theatricals.
+He is a 1985 graduate of Harvard College, where he was a first-generation college student who studied the interdisciplinary concentration of Social Studies and was a member of Hasty Pudding Theatricals.
 He also earned a diploma from the Royal Academy of Dramatic Art in 1987.